-The final phase of a project life cycle—the project closure—is more than just delivering files to your client and waiting for your check.
+The final stage of a project life cycle — the project closure phase — is more than just delivering files to your client and waiting for your check.

-First, you need to conduct a smooth handover with your client and make sure they're happy with your team's work.
+First, you need to conduct a smooth handover with your client and make sure they're happy with your team's work as per the initial statement of work.
 Ask for their feedback and if they've got any suggestions on improving it if you work together again.

 Then the team needs to complete a project retrospective to see what went right, what went wrong, and what needs to be improved.
 This should include: